This page describes the storage utilization metrics that Cloud Spanner provides.

-- delete data from a database.
-Note that even though data deletion takes effect immediately from a visibility perspective, it does not affect the storage utilization metric until Cloud Spanner compacts the data (typically within 12 hours, but can take longer in certain cases).
-Therefore, you may notice a delay from when data is deleted to when the changes appears in the metric.
+- Delete data from a database.
+Note that even though data deletion takes effect immediately from a visibility perspective, it does not affect the storage utilization metric until Spanner compacts the data (typically within 12 hours, but it can take longer in certain cases).
+Therefore, you might notice a delay from when data is deleted to when the changes appears in the metric.

 In general, we recommend that you add compute capacity to your instance as a starting point.
 After you add compute capacity, you can investigate and address the root causes of high storage utilization.

-that monitors database storage utilization, then adds and removes compute
+monitors database storage utilization, then adds and removes compute capacity as

-- Monitor your instance with the Cloud Console or the Cloud Monitoring console.
+- Monitor your instance with the Google Cloud console or the Cloud Monitoring console.

-- Find out how to change the compute capacity of a Cloud Spanner instance.
+- Find out how to change the compute capacity of a Spanner instance.